 Liberty High School participates in specialized occupational educational programs offered by the Sullivan County Board of Cooperative Educational Services.
-Students may enroll in the Career and Technical Education Programs at BOCES when they have attained status as a junior or senior (see section entitled "Class Standing").
+Students may enroll in the Career and Technical Education Programs at BOCES when they have attained status as a junior (11 earned HS credits) or senior (16.5 earned HS credits) (see section entitled "Class Standing").
 LHS students enrolled in the Career and Technical Education Program at BOCES will attend the AM session as first year students and the PM session as second year students.
-Students may earn seven and one-half credits over the two years of enrollment in a CTE program.
-A student may earn integrated course credit from a CTE program only if the course does not fit in his or her schedule.
+Students may earn seven and one-half credits over the two (2) years of enrollment in a CTE program.
 Students must earn a minimum course grade of 65 and must have satisfactory attendance in order to receive a recommendation for the second year of the program.
+A student may earn course credit from a CTE program in the follow manner for each year of successful completion in a program: